 Languedoc is a generic appellation, many wines made there are Vin de Pays d’Oc.
 Some specific appellations that boast quality red wines include Côtes du Roussillon, Minervous, Fitou, and Corbières.

-Comprising four distinct areas, the Loire Valley straddles both sides of the Loire River in central France – flowing from the Atlantic Ocean to the center of the country.
-From west to east, the four areas are Nantais, Anjou-Saumur, Touraine, and the Central Vineyards which includes the prestigious appellations of Sancerre and Pouilly-Fumé.
+Comprising four distinct areas, the Loire Valley straddles both sides of the Loire River in central France – flowing from the Atlantic Ocean to the country’s center.
+From west to east, the four areas are Nantais, Anjou-Saumur, Touraine, and the Central Vineyards, including the prestigious Sancerre and Pouilly-Fumé appellations.

 White varieties run the show in the Loire.
-Melon Blanc (or Muscadet) is dominant in Nantais while Chenin Blanc and Sauvignon Blanc are more prominent throughout the rest of the region.
+Melon Blanc (or Muscadet) is dominant in Nantais, while Chenin Blanc and Sauvignon Blanc are more prominent throughout the rest of the region.
 Styles range from dry to sweet, oaked and unoaked, in addition to traditional method sparkling wine.
-Cabernet Franc holds ground as the leading red variety and accounts for 30 percent in Rosé de Loire.
+Cabernet Franc is the leading red variety, accounting for 30% of Rosé de Loire.

-Stats from vinsdeprovence.com boast 156 million AOC bottles produced in 2016, which accounted for 42 percent of rosé production across France and 6 percent around the world.
+Stats from vinsdeprovence.com boast 156 million AOC bottles produced in 2016, accounting for 42% of rosé production across France and 6% worldwide.
 Provence Rosé is famous for its pristine color, refreshing fruit flavors and crisp acidity.
 Producers often use a blend of red grapes ranging from Cabernet Sauvignon and Syrah to indigenous varieties such as Cinsault and Mourvèdre.

-Provence sits in the south-east corner of France and has nine appellations with AOC status.
+Provence sits in the southeast corner of France and has nine appellations with AOC status.
 Côtes de Provence is the largest, followed by Coteaux d’Aix-en-Provence and Coteaux Varois en Provence.
-Of the remaining six AOC, Bandol holds the most recognition stateside, producing full-bodied red wines with powerful tannins.
+Of the remaining six AOCs, Bandol holds the most recognition stateside, producing full-bodied red wines with powerful tannins.

 Just north of Provence is the southernmost part of the Rhône Valley.
-Split into a northern section and southern section, this area is where you’ll find recognizable and historical names such as Châteauneuf-du-Pape and Hermitage.
+Split into northern and southern sections, this area is where you’ll find recognizable and historical names such as Châteauneuf-du-Pape and Hermitage.

-Although white blends do exist (comprised of Marsanne, Roussanne or Viognier) the Rhône Valley is more famous for its reds.
+Although white blends exist (comprised of Marsanne, Roussanne or Viognier), the Rhône Valley is more famous for its reds.
 The Southern Rhône is famous for GSM blends (Grenache-Syrah-Mourvèdre).
 The Northern Rhône showcases varietal Syrah that is earthy and smoky with black fruit characteristics and floral aromas.